doximity/vital/README.md

 A couple installation options are available:

 - Download the latest release tarball from https://github.com/doximity/vital/releases.
-- Install the `vital` Ruby Gem on your project.
+- Install the `vital` RubyGem or Bower package on your project.
 - Use a precompiled release from RawGit.

 Check out [our docs](http://vitalcss.com/get-started/) for information on installation methods, framework contents, templates, examples and more.